ReveRoyl/ReveRoyl.github.io/source/_posts/Pandas.md

 import pandas as pd

 ```
+Then calculate power spectrum for each subject and frequency:
 ```python
 # for sub in [sub for sub in range (1,29) if sub not in [6, 12, 14 ,23]]:
 for sub in range(1,2):